 - In order to accommodate their nonwork priorities, women scientists who remain in academia tend to seek out positions in small teaching colleges rather than in large research universities.
 With motherhood, STEM women seek reductions in work hours, take temporary leaves of absence, or become homemakers.
 Talented women in countries offering long, well-paid maternity leave enjoy the opportunity to put their academic careers on hold without fear of losing their jobs or achievements.
 According to Mullet et al., however, this does not necessarily work well in STEM, because knowledge in STEM disciplines is less durable than in other fields: theoretical and technical knowledge turnover rates are higher in STEM than in fields such as social sciences or humanities.

 - Power struggles do exist among STEM women.
-Such women are aware that not all mentors and advisors are supportive.
+Such women are aware that not all female mentors and advisors are supportive.
 For instance, established women scientists may arrogate superior positions over other women based on differences in age, academic position, or experience.
 Some STEM women express beliefs that family-oriented women cannot have both a STEM career and family simultaneously, and would be better suited to a non-STEM profession.
+(Research by Gabriel et al. (2017) found that women report experiencing more incivility at work from other women than from men.)

 Mullet et al. (pp. 278-281, 286) offer suggestions that convey a sense of entitlement among women in STEM fields.
 Those suggestions include the belief that women in STEM should enjoy special accommodation, including flexibility in the scheduling of work and leisure time; that department leaders should protect women’s interests; that women should receive preference for postdoctoral fellowships; that STEM workplaces should allow women to satisfy their ethic of care as well as their need for intellectual pursuits; and that project leadership should be assigned according to gender rather than qualification.
 The authors also believe that, in order to accommodate women’s interests, math training should be changed to focus on “authentic practice,” and that female STEM students may be considered talented, not because of any definable characteristic such as ability, but because they possess particular types of cultural capital that align with academia’s norms and expectations.